dmorse/pscfpp/README.md

 treated using the standard Gaussian model of each polymer block as a continuous random walk.

-Features that are common to all of the PSCF programs include:
+Features that are common to all three PSCF programs that apply to both SCFT and FTMC calculations include:

   - Ability to treat mixtures of any number of block polymers, homopolymers, and solvent species